w314/notes/javaNotes/javaQA.md

 - while
 - do-while

-### 9-1.9 Explain the different kinds of loops you can create and use in a program.
+### 9 loops Explain the different kinds of loops you can create and use in a program.

 `Loops` are java statements that allow for the repeated execution of the same statement or block of statements.